erikleitch/basho-perf-scripts/README.md

 (relative to the total number of keys).
 The outermost ring shows the cumulative content (number of keys) in every partition in the ring, summed over all nodes.

+The plots also summarize the total number of keys written to the ring, the number of partitions that are populated, and presents a quick measure of the smoothness of the data distribution (rms over all partitions).